 With the understanding that SEO is an ongoing process, it’s important to understand how to stay abreast of what’s happening and do your best to keep from falling behind as a business or individual.
 When you least expect it, SEO rules may change a little… or a lot… and you have to be prepared.

 Let’s take a look at 7 best practices for ongoing SEO:

 1. Stay up to date on SEO trends

 SEO changes constantly, so it’s important to stay up to date on what’s happening in the world of search engines.
 Professionals who practically eat, sleep and breathe SEO all say the same thing: You cannot afford to assume that the status quo will remain forever.

 Most constantly study SEO trends and topics, if not only a daily, then at least a weekly, basis.
-This keeps them from missing out on trends, algorithm changes, and other important events that can improve or damage their clients’ rankings.
+This keeps them from missing out on trends, algorithm changes, and other important events — like a recession — that can improve or damage their clients’ rankings.